 STEP 2: Determine whether you qualify for a "Special Status" exception.

-ECs can check their status on the QPP MIPS Participation Status website to determine if they qualify for any special status exception.
+The QPP MIPS Participation Status website will display whether the EC or group qualifies for any special status exception.
 This includes ECs who are:

 - Ambulatory Surgery Center-based